Giant: Lloyd George’s Welsh General the Life & Careers of Major General Sir Ivor Philipps DSO KCB MP

 Post-War: He was a prominent figure in Pembrokeshire, known for purchasing and restoring Pembroke Castle.

-The book will cover his diverse career from his early service in India through his time as a Liberal MP, his involvement in the First World War (including the Battle of the Somme), and his later life.
+The presentation will cover his diverse career from his early service in India through his time as a Liberal MP, his involvement in the First World War (including the Battle of the Somme), and his later life.

 Event organiser: Wales (South) branch